Kitware/VTK/Rendering/WebGPU/README.md

 ## Future Work

 Since WebGPU is already an abstraction over graphics APIs, this module avoids creating another level of abstraction.
-It leverages WebGPU's C++ flavor for its object-oriented API and RAII.
-Helper classes in the `vtkWebGPUInternals...` files ensure cleaner bind group initialization code.
+Helper classes in the `Private/vtkWebGPU<Thing>Internals` files ensure cleaner bind group initialization code.

+The module currently uses Dawn's C++ `wgpu::` types internally for their object-oriented API and RAII.
+Replacing them with the WebGPU C API plus VTK's own `Private/vtkWebGPUHandle.h` reference-counted wrapper is in progress; the public headers have already been converted.

 Planned improvements include:

 - Volume mappers
-- Textures
 - Dual-depth peeling
 - Advanced lighting
 - Platform-native render windows for Windows, macOS, Android, iOS and wayland.